PivotBuddy

 72 Hours

 Send the board packet 72 hours ahead.
-This gives directors time to digest and come ready.
+This gives directors time to digest the information, formulate questions, and come to the meeting prepared for substantive discussion.
+Sending it the night before is disrespectful and guarantees a surface-level meeting.

 The "Golden Triangle"